William Kehoe (businessman): Life and career

 In 1879, Kehoe and Ellen Monahan, widow of James, were made co-owners of the business.
 Kehoe bought Monahan's share of the business the following year and renamed it Kehoe Iron Works.
 Around a decade later, the property was purchased by the Savannah Gas Company, and Kehoe moved to a new building on the Savannah River.
 He passed the iron works business to his sons Simon and William.
 Kehoe was listed as its chairman in 1912.

 Over the next fifty years, Kehoe grew one of the best-equipped marine engineering stores on the South Atlantic coast.

 He was also a founder of the Chatham Savings and Loan Company, and was its president at the time of his death.
 He was also a director of the National Bank of Savannah and Savannah Electric and Power Company, a founder of the Tybee Railroad and was a member of the Tybee Island's town council for 25 years.
 He was on the Board of Commissioners of Chatham County between 1893 and 1898.

 Among his many benevolent and religious affiliations, he was a member of the Georgia Historical Society.

 In 1885, Kehoe had built a home at 130 Habersham Street in Savannah's Columbia Square.
 Seven years later, after both his business and family expanded, he built another home, known as the Kehoe House, diagonally across the square, into which he and his family moved upon its completion in 1892.
-The latter property is now a 15-room inn, and is one of three "Historic Inns of Savannah," the other two being The Gastonian, at 220 East Gaston Street, and the Eliza Thompson House Bed and Breakfast, at 5 West Jones Street.
+The latter property is now a 13-room inn, and is one of three "Historic Inns of Savannah," the other two being The Gastonian, on East Gaston Street, and the Eliza Thompson House Bed and Breakfast, on West Jones Street.